oomer/cloud_bella_cli/README.md

 - [TODO] use BELLA_LICENSE_TXT in ~/.ssh/config
 - [TODO] support more than .png files

 A renderfarm is great for large projects and teams but the learning curve is high for a single artist.
-That being said, the Linux skills learned using cloud_bella_sh are the exact ones need for success with oomerfarm.
+That being said, the Linux skills learned using cloud_bella_cli.sh are the exact ones needed for success with oomerfarm.

-***cloud_bella_cli.sh***: a helper script to run bella_cli in the cloud or home Linux server:
+***cloud_bella_cli.sh***: a helper script to run bella_cli in the cloud or on a home Linux server:

 These 4 options are presented in a 1980's MS-DOS style menu interface. ( really a 1970's Unix shell interface)
 - upload .bsz to server